spiffe/spiffe/standards/SPIFFE_Broker_API.md

     // ...
 RPCS for other profiles ...
 }

-// The WorkloadPIDReference message conveys a process id reference of a workload
+// The WorkloadReference message represents a single reference to a workload. message WorkloadReference {
-// running in the same environment. message WorkloadPIDReference {
     // Required.
+The reference to the workload. google.protobuf.Any reference = 1;
+}

+// The WorkloadPIDReference message conveys a process id reference of a workload. message WorkloadPIDReference {
+    // Required.
 The process id of the workload. int32 pid = 1;
 }

+// The WorkloadContainerReference message conveys a container runtime identifier. message WorkloadContainerReference {
+    // Required.
+The container runtime identifier.
+    string container_id = 1;
+    // Optional.
+The container runtime type.
+    string runtime = 2;
+}

+// The WorkloadK8sPodReference message conveys a Kubernetes pod reference. message WorkloadK8sPodReference {
+    // Required.
+The Kubernetes namespace.
+    string namespace = 1;
+    // Required.
+The Kubernetes pod name.
+    string pod_name = 2;
+    // Optional.
+The container name within the pod. string container_name = 3;
+}

 // The X509SVIDRequest message conveys parameters for requesting an X.509-SVID. message X509SVIDRequest {
     // Required.
-The reference identifying the workload. oneof reference {
+One or more references identifying the workload.
+All references
-        WorkloadPIDReference pid = 1;
-    }
+    // MUST resolve to the same workload. repeated WorkloadReference references = 1;
 }

 // The X509SVIDResponse message carries X.509-SVIDs and related information,